MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strtime-s-wstrtime-s.md

 ## Security Issues

-Passing in an invalid non-NULL value for the buffer will result in an access violation if the *numberOfElements* parameter is greater than 9.
+Passing in an invalid non-**NULL** value for the buffer will result in an access violation if the *numberOfElements* parameter is greater than 9.

 Passing a value for *numberOfElements* that is greater than the actual size of the buffer will result in buffer overrun.